Get started early

 Know your limits

-When you have earned income, you can contribute it to an IRA up to the maximum annual limit of $5,500.
+When you have earned income, you can contribute it to an IRA up to the maximum annual limit of $5,500 in 2018 and $6,000 in 2019.
 If you're 50 or older, you're allowed to contribute an additional $1,000.
 If you have more than one IRA, the total contribution to all your IRAs can't exceed the annual limit.

 Traditional IRA contributions aren't limited by your salary, and you can't continue contributing after age 70½.
 You can contribute to your Roth IRA at any age as long as you earn income and don't make more than the income limits allow.
 If you're still unsure of how much you can contribute, use our calculator.